The Geosiphon symbiosis

 The Geosiphon bladder is effectively a multikaryotic cell, coenocytic with the fungal mycelium in the soil.
 It shows a strong polarity and has a photosynthetic active region in the apical part of the cell exposed to light and air, and a whitish appearing storage region in the basal part embedded in the soil surface, containing many lipid droplets.
 The center of the bladder is highly vacuolated.
 Schematic drawings of the compartmentation of Geosiphon are shown in Fig. 7.
 Ultrastructural observations show the G. pyriformis symbiosis as a system with very close contact between the partners.
 In fact, it is a symbiotic consortium of three organisms: 1) the fungus, supplying the consortium with inorganic nutrients like phosphate, trace elements, and water, 2) the cyanobacteria, supplying the consortium with carbohydrates by photosynthesis and, at least under some conditions, nitrogen compounds by N2 fixation, 3) the ‘bacteria-like organisms’ (BLOs), which are Mollicutes-related Mycoplasma-like endobacteria (MREs), with yet unknown function.

 Fig. 7.
 Schematic representation of the compartmentation of the Geosiphon-Nostoc symbiosis.
 At the right, a magnification of the peripheral part of the bladder is shown.
 Drawings are based on electron microscopical observations.
 BLO, bacteria-like organism; CW, cell wall; M, mitochondrion; N, nucleus; NC, Nostoc cell; PM, plasma membrane; SM, symbiosome membrane; V, vacuole.
+All pictures are under copyright.

 Within the bladders, the cyanobacteria are located peripherally in a single, cup shaped (often with invaginations) compartment, the symbiosome.
 The Nostoc cells divide and are physiologically active as endosymbionts in this compartment.
 Within the cytoplasm of the fungus, glycogen granules exist as storage compounds.
 No dictyosomes could be found; microtubules can rarely be observed.
 Fixation of the bladders during preparation for electron microscopy was often inadequate, probably due to the low cell wall permeability, but could be improved by using microwave acceleration.